CyrilleHugues/Alyosha/README.md

 ### Scripting

-#### Introduction

-For this, you need some knowledge about event-driven development, go learn it on internet.
-If you're lazy, just imagine this bot is like your bank.
-You want to transfer some money to a friend.

--   You ask the bank by mail to add your friend's account to the list of account you can transfer money to.
--   The bank notify you after a while a new account is available in the list
--   You ask the bank by mail to transfer some money on it.
--   The bank send money to your friend's bank and specify it's from you to your friend
--   The bank notify you it's done.

-Simple.
-But imagine now, you are making this operation for hundreds of friends in the same time, sending mails for each.
-The consequences are:

--   You sent tons of order by mail to your bank, some of them for adding account, some for transfering money.
--   If the bank wasn't treating every mail independantly, the last friend will be waiting for ages.
--   The bank also sended mails to other banks.
--   The bank may receive the transfer order before adding the account to the list.
-It will refuse them.

-So Alyosha is basically the postal service, the modules are a bank and the input from IRC, or whatever else is you.
-And this might be a mess if kept unchecked.
-As you are scripting, document in every modules which events you're listening to and what is your workflow with them.

-Didn't understand a bit ?
-Sorry, but I don't want to spend more time on it as this is not the place.

 #### Configuring composer to autoload our classes

 Look, i'm not a monster to send scripting like it's PHP4 with `include` and `require`.